scaperoth/sel4-benchmark/README.md

 ##seL4 MicroKernel Build Test and Benchmarking
 This repository will be used to test the seL4 microkernel.
 Source code can be found at the [seL4 website](seL4Home).

+The best way to make use of seL4 is to download it from [their website](seL4Home).
+Once downloaded you can follow the steps laid out here if you'd like to have a similar envioronment.
+For the configuration, you can simply copy the config files.

 [seL4Home]: http://sel4.systems

 ###Building a bootable USB